Kris Bryant Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.

-- The Cardinals have a 4.78 team ERA that ranks 19th among all MLB pitching staffs.
+- The Cardinals' 4.97 team ERA ranks 22nd among all MLB pitching staffs.

-- The Cardinals rank 11th in baseball in home runs allowed (nine total, one per game).
+- Cardinals pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in the league.

-- The Cardinals are sending Matz (0-1) to the mound to make his second start of the season.
+- Mikolas (0-1) gets the starting nod for the Cardinals, his third of the season.

-- In his last appearance on Tuesday, the lefty tossed 5 1/3 innings against the Atlanta Braves, giving up four earned runs while surrendering 10 hits.
+- His last time out came on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.